-Here we are again! – I’m telling myself that because I’ve just completed a 2000 word blog post about my whole trip to London.
-But then I realized that was far too much; so… here we go again!
+Here we are again! – I’m telling myself that because I’ve just completed a 2000-word blog post about my whole trip to London.
+But then I realised that was far too much; so… here we go again!

 The last time I visited this place I was around the age of 7 years old.
 Since then, it has been on my bucket list to go back.
 I would have to say that this one would be a bucket list contender for families, but not for couples like us.
 Though we did find our 3-hour trip very interesting, there were a lot of interactive children’s activities.

 Admission: FREE – but donations keep the museum going so do donate!